Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 There was a point that Y!’kiidaa and Leifini had been making to the Old Man for a long, long time; namely, that deathworlders were *not* the only game in town.
 After all, Singularity was a Corti creation to begin with.

 Oh certainly, Deathworlders were required to win this war.
 The coming fight would involve terrible environments that only Heroes could hope to manage, be they underground, in orbit, or in stranger environs yet.
-Heroes would be needed in the thousands---millions, to lesser degree---over the coming decades or possibly even centuries of this war.
+Heroes would be needed in the thousands - millions, to lesser degree - over the coming decades or possibly even centuries of this war.
 The Old Man was right about that, no matter how uncomfortable the means proved.

 But Y!’kiidaa was impressed by the non-deathworlders on this crew.
 There was something of the Hero in them, too.
 They had answered the call, risen to the challenge.
 This was a new variable and it needed consideration.
 Humans could *lead* the great masses.